 GeneCards Summary for WASF2 Gene

-WASF2 (WAS Protein Family, Member 2) is a Protein Coding gene.
-Diseases associated with WASF2 include wiskott-aldrich syndrome.
-Among its related pathways are Regulation of actin cytoskeleton and Regulation of actin cytoskeleton.
-GO annotations related to this gene include actin binding.
+WASF2 (WASP Family Member 2) is a Protein Coding gene.
+Diseases associated with WASF2 include Wiskott-Aldrich Syndrome and Spinocerebellar Ataxia, Autosomal Recessive 3.
+Among its related pathways are Adherens junction and RET signaling.
+Gene Ontology (GO) annotations related to this gene include actin binding.
 An important paralog of this gene is WASF1.

 Downstream effector molecule involved in the transmission of signals from tyrosine kinase receptors and small GTPases to the actin cytoskeleton.
 Promotes formation of actin filaments.
 Part of the WAVE complex that regulates lamellipodia formation.
 The WAVE complex regulates actin filament reorganization via its interaction with the Arp2/3 complex.